cyprich/Obsidian/School/VaCT.md

 - Identifying and managing who can do what
 - Protecting systems
 - Establishing controls to detect security events

+Design principles

+- Implement a strong identity foundation
 - Enable traceability
+- Apply security at all layers
 - Automate security best practices
 - Protect data in transit, and at rest
 - Keep people away from data
 - Prepare for security events

+Questions topics

+- Identity and access management
+- Detective controls
+- Infrastructure protection
+- Data protection
+- Incident response

 #### Reliability

 Focus

 - Ensure a workload performs its intended function correctly and consistently when its expected to
+- Prevent and quickly recover from failures to meet business and customer demand

 Key topics